-Some of the most challenging and exhilarating trails in Nepal are the Kanchenjungha and Manaslu circuit treks.
+Some of the most challenging and exhilarating trails in Nepal are the Kanchenjunga and Manaslu circuit treks.
 Kanchenjungha is the third highest mountain in the world standing at 8,586m and a trail around this area explores the remote area on Nepal’s border with Sikkim and Tibet.
 The Manaslu circuit on the other hand is a classic route that centers on Manaslu, the eighth highest mountain, also including the Larkya La Pass at over 5,100m which offers spectacular views.
 Neither of these treks is for the faint-hearted, they are long and arduous: if traveling from Kathmandu, the Kanchenjungha adventure will take around 25 days, with the classic Manaslu circuit offering a shorter option of about 18 days.
 However, the transition of scenery along the way is unquestionably breathtaking and absolutely worth the effort.
 It is important to be prepared for your trip to get the most out of this once-in-a-lifetime experience.

 Exploring the Kanchenjungha Region